mgonto/restangular/README.md

 You can now Override HTTP Methods.
 You can set here the array of methods to override.
 All those methods will be sent as POST and Restangular will add an X-HTTP-Method-Override header with the real HTTP method we wanted to do.

+#### defaultRequestParams

+You can set default Query parameters to be sent with every request

 #### requestSuffix

 If all of your requests require to send some suffix to work, you can set it here.
 For example, if you need to send the format like `/users/123.json`you can add that `.json` to the suffix using the `setRequestSuffix`method